Lauren Branning: Relationship with Joey Branning

 Lauren is later dumped by Joey after Derek blackmails him.
 Witts said that Joey will find life "really hard" after dumping Lauren.
 Derek suggests to Joey that if he tells the police that he was driving the car that drunken Lauren crashed, she can avoid a prison sentence.
 Joey agrees to the deception to help Lauren but is later horrified when Derek threatens to tell the police the truth unless he gets his own way.
 Speaking to Soaplife, Witts said "Joey must either move in with Derek and be a respectful and loving son, or dump Lauren.
 If Joey takes either of those options, Derek won't tell the police that Lauren was driving the car.
 Joey's love for Lauren is massive, but not quite as massive as his hatred for Derek.
 He decides to become the villain and lie that he never loved her.
 He'll take the flack because that will make it easier for her to move on without him."
 Witts also added that it will be "really hard" as he keeps making out to Lauren that he is not interested.
 Witts also said that Joey would be making a mistake if he told Lauren about Derek's blackmail.
 He commented "She's very headstrong and she'd say that she doesn't care about getting into trouble with the law.
 It would all end in tears.
 Everyone would find out as Lauren's the sort of person who'd blurt everything out, and it would cause even more of a mess.
 Joey very much thinks he's doing the right thing."
 Tony Discipline said that he does not mind watching Jossa's, his real-life girlfriend's scenes and that he supports the Joey and Lauren plot commenting "I don't find it strange to watch – it is part of the job.
 We always support each other and Jacqueline always asks me how it looks.
 But it is part of our job."

-Departure (2018)
+Departure

 On 10 September 2017, it was announced that Jossa had been axed from the show by executive consultant John Yorke, along with Lorna Fitzgerald.
 An official spokesperson said: "We can confirm Jacqueline and Lorna will be leaving.
 They have been wonderful to work with and we wish them all the best for the future."
 Their exit story started airing during the Christmas period of 2017.
 Jossa's departure aired on 16 February 2018.
-In December 2019, after Jossa won the nineteenth series of I'm a Celebrity...Get Me Out of Here!, it was revealed she had been asked back to EastEnders as Lauren four months previously by producers Kate Oates and Jon Sen, however she turned the offer down in favour of I'm a Celebrity...Get Me Out of Here!.